 If after checking with all of the above you are still unable to obtain a copy of your immunizations records, the following options remain:

 - Re-vaccination: The State of Illinois requires documentation of the month, day and year that the vaccine was administered along with a signature of the health care professional that administered the vaccine.
-Unfortunately, the Wellness Center cannot accept your word that you had received the immunizations in the past.
+Unfortunately, Health Services cannot accept your word that you had received the immunizations in the past.

 - Antibody titer: (blood test) Contact your physician to request an antibody titer (blood test) for measles, mumps and rubella.
 This test will confirm whether or not you are immune to measles, mumps, and/or rubella.
 A copy of the lab report confirming immunity must be submitted to Health Services.
 Please note that all antibody titer results reported in the "equivocal" are not acceptable as proof of immunity and will require further written clarification by your physician.

-During the school year (August 1-June 1) completed health/immunization records may be submitted to the Wellness Center at the following contact information:
+Completed health/immunization records may be submitted to Health Services at the following contact information:

 - By Mail: 347 South Gladstone Ave., Aurora, IL 60506 (Attention: Health Services)

 - By email: email@example.com (as attachments only)